realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 ---

-### 4. Micro-Interactions Accumulate Without Total Causation
+## 5. Micro-Interactions Accumulate Without Total Causation

 Every interaction leaves some trace.

 Most dissipate.
-Some amplify through salience and reinforcement.
+Some amplify.

 No single event can be shown to be globally causative of a person.